Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 ```

 :::note
-You can always manually trigger recalculation of the computed `Visible` by calling `prop.UpdateComputedVisible()`.
+You can always manually trigger a recalculation of the computed `Visible` by calling `prop.UpdateComputedVisible()`.
 :::

 ### Computed required